Tuchola Forest National Park

-Bory Tucholskie National Park (Park Narodowy Bory Tucholskie) is a national park in Poland, created on July 1, 1996.
+Tuchola Forest National Park (Park Narodowy Bory Tucholskie) is a national park in Poland, created on 1 July 1996.
 It covers an area of 46.13 km2 of forests, lakes, meadows and peatlands.
 The park is in the northern part of Poland, in Chojnice County in Pomeranian Voivodeship, in the heart of the Tuchola Forest, the largest woodland in Poland.
 It is surrounded by a larger protected area called Zaborski Landscape Park.
 The park forms the core of the Tuchola Forest Biosphere Reserve, designated by UNESCO in 2010.

 Area

 The first proposal stipulated that the national park would cover 130 square kilometres, but after discussions with local authorities it was decided that the borders would cover only the area of the so-called Seven Lakes Stream (Struga Siedmiu Jezior).
-The land incorporated into the national park belonged to the state (not to private individuals).
+All of the land incorporated into the national park belonged to the state, and not to private individuals.
 Forests, meadows, and peatlands had been part of Forest Preserve Rytel and the lakes had been administered by the State Agency of Agricultural Land.